-Jyotika Ramaprasad is Professor, Vice Dean for Graduate Studies and Research, and Interim Director of the Knight Center for International Media, in the School of Communication at the University of Miami.
-She has published her research in the International Communication Gazette, International Communication Research Journal, Journalism Quarterly, Journalism Studies, Newspaper Research Journal, Asian Journal of Communication, Mass Communication & Society, The Harvard International Journal of Press/Politics, Journal of Advertising, Journal of Advertising Research, Journal of Current Issues & Research in Advertising, and Social Marketing Quarterly, and other journals.
+Ramaprasad has published her research in the International Communication Gazette, International Communication Research Journal, Journalism Quarterly, Journalism Studies, Newspaper Research Journal, Asian Journal of Communication, Mass Communication & Society, The Harvard International Journal of Press/Politics, Journal of Advertising, Journal of Advertising Research, Journal of Current Issues & Research in Advertising, Social Marketing Quarterly, and other journals.
 She has also presented her research at international and national conferences.
 She is on editorial boards of journals and reviews regularly for these and other journals.